wbhob/ionic-public-forum-announcements/README.md

 Customization
 -------------

 If you want to use the announcements (no public posting), go into app.js and change line 28 to `$urlRouterProvider.otherwise("/announcements");`.
 If you want to use public posting, use `$urlRouterProvider.otherwise("/posts");`.
-Announcements must be used with the dashboard.
+Announcements must be used with the <a href="https://github.com/wilsonhobbs/ionic-public-forum-announcements-dashboard">dashboard</a>.

 Disabling comments is easy.
 Just go into `templates/announcements.html` or `templates/posts.html`, and remove the `ui-sref=""` on the ion-item tag.